 Students who want to encrypt their computer or files, please see http://www.lehigh.edu/stars.

 For Faculty/Staff - please contact your department computing consultant by entering a self-service footprints ticket at http://www.lehigh.edu/help or call the Help Desk at 610-758-HELP (4357).
 Faculty/Staff are able to encrypt their computers; however, they are encouraged to have an LTS staff member perform the encryption so encryption keys are properly recorded and University computers can be accessed in the event of an emergency.

 Windows computers encrypted using Bitlocker have their encryption keys automatically backed up.
 This backup enables a user or client services staff member to unlock a computer if for some reason a computer is locked by Bitlocker.
 A computer is locked sometimes when Bitlocker senses a potential security risk with your system - this seldom happens, but in the event it does, there is a self service recovery tool available.
 Please click on the following link to access the Bitlocker self service recovery tool.

-In order to retrieve your key, you must have another means to access this tool other than the primary computer that is locked - such as a smart phone or second computer.
-If you do not have this, please contact your department computing consultant or the help desk at 8-HELP.
+In order to retrieve your key, you must have another means to access this tool other than the primary computer that is locked - such as a smartphone or second computer.
+If you do not have this, please contact your department computing consultant or the Help Desk at 8-HELP (4357).

 Library & Technology Services

 Bethlehem, PA 18015